Are Turnkey Solutions Enough for Your Growing Business?

-Of course, the biggest consideration organizations have to make regarding software development is the length of time it takes to develop and the cost, neither of which are particularly appealing to an SMB.
+Of course, two of the biggest considerations organizations have to take into account regarding software development is the budget and the timeline.

-Low-code is a type of software development which utilizes a visual interface (hence “low” code; as well as “no” code platforms), allowing users to essentially drag and drop widgets to create apps.
+Low-code is a type of software development that makes use of a visual interface (hence “low” code; as well as “no” code platforms), allowing users to essentially drag and drop widgets to create apps.

 Low-code allows businesses to make apps and tools for virtually any process imaginable, while development time and costs are significantly reduced.

-In the context of turnkey solutions, low-code is a very useful tool because it is increasingly allowing small and midsize businesses the flexibility to design their own apps and integrate them into off-the-shelf ERPs with a lot more ease than traditional means for software development.
+In the context of turnkey solutions, low-code is a very useful tool because it allows small and midsize businesses the flexibility to design their own apps and integrate them with a lot more ease than traditional means for software development.

 Pros and Cons of Turnkey Solutions

-Turnkey solutions have advantages and disadvantages for growing SMBs.
+Turnkey solutions have advantages and disadvantages for growing businesses.

 Choosing Between Turnkey Solutions vs. Custom Built

-Turnkey solutions are appropriate for most businesses, especially those who are just starting out on their digital transformation journeys.
+Turnkey solutions are appropriate for many businesses, especially those who are just starting out on their digital transformation journeys.

-It’s important that SMBs have a clear understanding of what digital tools and systems they require for their unique needs so that their strategies don’t fall short.
+It’s important that businesses and their leaders have a clear understanding of what digital tools and systems they require for their unique needs so that their strategies don’t fall short.